exist2021/tft/content/pages/Issues with schrodinger plugin.md

 I have raised the issue with [Aryan Sawhney]({{< ref "Aryan Sawhney" >}}) but the communication hasn't been so clear yet.

+> Strangely, the local image upload is working on one blog and not working on another.

 ## Screenshots

 ![Screenshot 2022-08-15 at 12.15.10 PM.png](/assets/screenshot_2022-08-15_at_12.15.10_pm_1660548857365_0.png)